 - Make contact throughout your day.
 Being in touch with God doesn’t have to be only during times of meditation or prayer.
 It can be while you’re on the run, when you’re in the midst of activities, or when you have a moment’s break.
 Malcolm Boyd wrote a wonderful book back in the sixties whose theme is still relevant today: Are You Running With Me, Jesus?

 - Take action when you hear God’s voice.
 If you feel God is guiding you or telling you something, take action on it as soon as possible.
-The insight you receive may only show you where to take the next step, but once you’ve taken that step, the following step will appear in front of you.
+The insight you receive may only show you where to take the next step, but once you’ve taken one step, the following step will appear in front of you.
 Even though there is electrical power in your house, the light doesn’t turn on until you have flipped the switch to harness that power.
 God’s power is waiting for you to remember to flip the switch.

 Besides the insights of Holy Scripture, the books below by Hannah Whithall Smith, Catherine Marshall, Philip Yancey, and C.S.
 Lewis have all been meaningful to me in understanding how to build a relationship with God.

-“According to a natural law, we grow like those with whom we associate, and the strongest character always exercises the controlling influence” ~ Hannah Whithall Smith
+“According to a natural law, we grow like those with whom we associate, and the strongest character always exercises the controlling influence.” ~ Hannah Whithall Smith

 Photo credit: “Two Old Men Sitting On The Bench” via BigStockPhoto.